25 Years as a Hispanic-Serving Institution

 National Leader in Graduating Hispanic Students

-Mercy College has emerged as a national leader when it comes to awarding bachelor's degrees to Hispanic students.
+Mercy University has emerged as a national leader when it comes to awarding bachelor's degrees to Hispanic students.
 In the 2019/2020 school year Mercy issued 557 bachelor's degrees to Hispanic students.
 This is the fourth-most among private HSIs in the continental US and more than our closest competitors combined.

 Committed to Success